obfusk/fdroid-fakesigner-poc/README.md

 recommendations were ignored.
 We find this careless approach to security far more worrying than the impact of the individual vulnerabilities described here.

+We sincerely wish this document didn't have to exist.
+We implore F-Droid to do better, to live up to its potential, and do right by its community.

 ## PoC

 NB: you currently need the `signing` branch of `apksigtool` [9].